Chapter 13 : Destination Downhill

 Turning, the tails of his jacket flew sharply upwards as he stormed out.
 His exit concluded with a slam that shook the tower to its foundations.

-The rattle of glass seemed to last forever in the silence, like a ringing in her ear.
+The glass seemed to rattle forever in the silence.
 "Spoiled brat," Bea muttered after she was certain Scorpius wasn't returning.
-She glanced at Albus, who didn't look very confident about anything at the moment as he hugged the curtains for comfort.
+She glanced at Albus, who didn't look confident about anything at the moment as he hugged the curtains for comfort.

 Noise was at an all-time low in the library, save for the occasional 'shush!' from Madame Pince.
 Ever since the Dance club tried to hold their annual flash mob there, anything that remotely sounded like a harmonic note was quickly quashed.

 Fred wove through the stacks until he found the periodicals corner, two towering shelves of identically-bound books.
 Each volume held a year's worth of the Daily Prophet, and the whole archive dated centuries back.
 His point of interest was the podium in front that displayed the current year's issues.

 He flipped through it, page by page.
 He had a name in mind, fuzzy but tangible.
 Had he seen it last week or the week before?

 Familiar photos called for his attention.
 James was laughing with the Cannons again.
 A few pages later, Fred spotted Uncle Percy accepting an award.
 Directly underneath was an advertisement for Wheezes and their new Color-Changing Mood Robes, which declared in bold lettering to "dress better than the sucker you see above."

 Just as Fred was about to give up, he found the name, buried in the middle of an article: Niharika Patil.
 He glanced at the headline: POTION GIANT POX-B-GON FILING FOR BANKRUPTCY.